 Second Trimester Developmental Scan

-This is the main scan that most women in Ireland will be offered.
+This is the main scan that is routinely offered to all women attending a hospital in Dublin and to 38% of other women around the country.
 Please note you can refuse the opportunity to have a scan.
 They are not mandatory.
 This scan takes place between 18 – 22 weeks and, unlike the previous early pregnancy scans, is an abdominal scan.
 The main purpose of this scan is to reassure the mother that the baby has no obvious structural abnormalities.
 Detection of problems varies, but it is thought that about 50% of abnormalities are detected at this scan.
 Examples include spina bifida, gastroschisis, anencephaly, major limb abnormalities, major kidney problems, hydrocephalus, diaphragmatic hernia, major heart problems and Down syndrome in association with heart or bowel problems.
 Scans cannot detect conditions such as cerebral palsy or autism.

 The advantages of the scan are that parents are offered reassurances that no major abnormalities are seen, or if one is detected that parents and their care providers can prepare adequately emotionally and pragmatically for the future.
 Scans are not infallible however and many are associated with false positives such as soft markers for Down syndrome.
 These can leave the parents in a state of anxiety for the rest of the pregnancy when in fact all is well.
 Or alternatively, a Caesarean birth may be suggested when it is not actually required, or in rare instances surgery may be performed on the baby for conditions that did not actually exist.